eeshagoyal/chat-support-system/README.md

 	Python 2.7.15

 ## Instructions
-	1. Open 3 separate Bash Terminal windows
+	1. Open 3 separate Bash/Terminal windows
+	2. Navigate to chat-support-system folder on all 3 windows
-	2. On first window run "python server.py"
+	3. On first window run "python server.py"
-	3. On second window run "python client.py"
+	4. On second window run "python client.py"
-	4. On third window run "python human_support.py"
+	5. On third window run "python human_support.py"
-	5. The client can select a query from the given list or choose to submit a new query
+	6. The client can select a query from the given list or choose to submit a new query
-	6. If query exists in the set list of queries the server will reply accordingly
+	7. If query exists in the set list of queries the server will reply accordingly
-	7. If query does not exist in the set list of queries, the client query will be forwarded to the third window ie- human support.
+	8. If query does not exist in the set list of queries, the client query will be forwarded to the third window ie- human support.
-	8. The client and client support team can then take part in a real time chat
+	9. The client and client support team can then take part in a real time chat

 ## Note
 	socket.error: [Errno 48] Address already in use